yvesmartindestaillades/yvesmartindestaillades/README.md

 🎓 I just graduated from EPFL, Switzerland in Robotics.

-🤖 I worked on the control of drones and legged robots, soft robots, and a machine learning app to detect if your grandpa has a heart seizure.
+🤖 I worked on the control of drones and legged robots, soft robots, and a machine learning app to detect if you have a heart seizure.

 📜 To finish my degree, I did my master's thesis at Harvard Microrobotics Lab.
 Check out [my paper's repo](https://github.com/yvesmartindestaillades/State-Estimator-for-Soft-Arm-SESA), it was published at IROS!